ivanearisty/oss-taapp/docs/component.md

 # Component Definition

-Every workspace component lives under `src/<component_name>/` and represents either a protocol or a concrete implementation.
+Every workspace component lives under `src/<component_name>/` and represents either an abstract contract implemented as an ABC or a concrete implementation.

 ## Directory Layout
 ```